MLGlobalHealth/phyloSI-RakaiAgeGender/README.md

 ### Scripts

-The following table list the actions performed by each of the available scripts:
+The following table list the actions performed by each of the scripts in `surveillance_pipeline_src/`:
 <details>
   <summary><b>Click to show table</b></summary>
   <table>